studiodumbar/kirby-extensions/plugins/detect/readme.md

 # Detect plugin

-A plugin for [Kirby CMS](http://getkirby.com) to load a device specific snippets based on the detected device class, e.g. mobile or desktop (tablet is possible too, but disabled by default).
+A plugin for [Kirby CMS](http://getkirby.com) to load a device specific snippets based on the detected device class, e.g. mobile or desktop (tablet device class detection is possible too, but disabled by default, read below).

 ## How to use it?